Training-Free Layout Control with Cross-Attention Guidance: Evaluation Datasets and Metrics

-\paragraph{Evaluation Protocol and Metrics.} Unless otherwise specified, we perform most of our experiments on the Flickr30K Entities dataset~\cite{Flickr30k}, which allows us to evaluate our approach quantitatively as it provides both image-caption pairs and the visual grounding (bounding boxes) for relevant words in each caption.
-We use an open-vocabulary object detector (Detic~\cite{Detic}) to obtain the respective grounding on generated images, which allows quantifying \emph{layout fidelity} using common detection metrics such as average precision.
+\paragraph{COCO 2014~\cite{lin2014microsoft}} We randomly sampled 1000 images with their annotations for evaluation from the COCO 2014 validation dataset.
+The bounding boxes in COCO 2014 are not always grounded in the corresponding caption.
+Therefore, we append the object labels to the caption as the text prompt for image generation following a similar setting in ~\cite{couairon2023zero, avrahami2023spatext}.
+Besides, we only pick one to three bounding boxes with areas covering at least 5\% of the image panel per sample following the setting in \cite{couairon2023zero}.
+To assess the quality of the generated images we compute the FID score between the sampled 1000 images from COCO and generated images.
+We use an open-vocabulary object detector (Detic~\cite{Detic}) to obtain the respective grounding on generated images, which allows quantifying \emph{layout fidelity} using common detection metrics such as average precision (AP).
+The vocabulary of the detector is constrained to all the COCO object labels.

+\paragraph{Flickr30K Entities~\cite{Flickr30K-entities}} Finally, we evaluate our method on the Flickr30k Entities dataset~\cite{Flickr30K-entities, Flickr30k}, which contains image-caption pairs.
+Since the dataset provides visual groundings of the textual descriptions, we sample a single caption per image and its corresponding bounding boxes and use this as input to perform layout-controlled guidance with SD.
+We generate a total of 1,000 images using samples from the validation set.
+Similarly to the metric used in COCO 2014, we compute the FID score between the original images and the generated ones and use AP as a metric of layout control.
+To enhance the reliability of the detector, we convert each phrase in the Flickr30 dataset into a single noun (\eg, \textit{ball}) and filter out unrelated nouns, resulting in a total of 303 categories.
 For each image, the target vocabulary for Detic is defined by the grounded entities in the corresponding caption.
-To avoid contaminating the evaluation process with perceived human attributes (such as gender, age, occupation, etc.), we convert all instances of people (man, woman, child, boy, girl, policeman, student, etc.) to the super-class ``person'' in the target vocabulary for Detic.
+To avoid contaminating the evaluation process with perceived human attributes (such as gender, age, occupation, etc.), we also convert all instances of people (man, woman, child, boy, girl, policeman, student, etc.) to the super-class ``person'' in the target vocabulary for Detic.
 Since then the \textit{person} category is predominant, we calculate average precision separately for this category (AP$_\mathrm{p})$ but also report the mean average precision across all categories (mAP).